 If you’re not familiar with patents, read this post first: What You Need to Know About Patents

-Continuation applications are wonderful tools for increasing the size and scope of your patent portfolio.
-With some careful planning, you can use continuation applications to turn your experience with the patent office and your knowledge of the prior art into multiple patents that provide broader or interlocking patent protection.
-In some cases, you can also use continuation applications to prevent competitors from introducing new products, even after your original patent application has issued as a patent.
-And you can use continuation applications to synchronize your patent procurement with your funding and corporate strategy without sacrificing your patent rights.
+Continuation applications can be used to bolster your patent portfolio and provide additional patent protection for your inventions, thereby increasing the value of your IP asset.
+With some careful planning, you can use continuation applications to turn your experiences with the patent office, in combination with your knowledge of the prior art, into multiple patents.
+Continuation applications can also be used to preserve your opportunity to pursue patent protection of certain aspects of your invention that become commercially important after your original patent application has issued as a patent.
+In addition, continuation applications offer a mechanism to synchronize your patent procurement with your funding and corporate strategies without sacrificing your patent rights.

 What is a continuation application?

 A patent application often describes multiple inventions or multiple aspects or embodiments of an invention.
 It is common that a patent issuing from an initial patent application (the “parent application”) may cover only a subset of the disclosed invention(s), aspects or embodiments.
 Accordingly, before the parent application issues as a patent, one or more further patent applications can be filed to allow the applicant to “continue” pursuing patent coverage for these other disclosed invention(s), aspects or embodiments.

 Continuation applications have the same disclosure as the parent application.
 However, the scope of the claims in a continuation application must not be identical to (i.e., can be broader or narrower than) the claims in the parent patent.
 For example, claims in a continuation application can be claims that were cancelled from the parent application.
 Alternatively, you can pursue claims in a continuation application to cover products and/or services that are not claimed in, and appear in the market after, the parent application has issued as a patent.
 Both the references cited during the examination and the prosecution history of the initial patent application should be considered when drafting claims for a continuation application in order to expedite the examination.